 If you are on the go, you will want a decent audio recorder.

 When it comes to studio monitors, accurate sound reproduction is the goal.
 Having the right studio monitors and speakers can make a real difference when perfecting your playing, not to mention when debating between different musical arrangements.
 While not as crucial as a microphone or high-quality computer, making sure your studio monitors or speakers are optimized to pick up on even the slightest sound change can help make the mixing process go that much smoother.
 That, and who can say no to quality surround-sound while working on your next project.
 As with any piece of recording gear, make sure to take into consideration the sound of your studio and the output you are looking for, as too large of a studio monitor can overwhelm a space and might cause more than a few angry neighbors.
+While not always used for recording, stage monitors may be something you need if you are planning any live performances.
 As well, you may want some decent guitar amps to get the right sound.

 Much like a mixer on stage, an audio interface captures the most accurate sounds possible.
 But instead of projecting these sounds out into the audience, an audio interface feeds them directly into a computer program so that you can edit and record them as you see fit.
 The true master of the recording studio, an audio interface allows you to hook up your midi controller, instruments and microphones to your computer to capture the most accurate sound possible.
 While you might not need the largest audio interface for at-home recording, making sure you can feed all of your instruments through to your computer as needed is a huge help when producing a multipart musical piece.
 Make sure to do your research on the best audio interface for your unique setup and recording or mixing program, as different audio interfaces work for different programs.